 However, you may be able to eliminate and existing GPS antenna by utilizing the NMEA output from the Vesper Marine AIS transponder.
 The NMEA 0183 for all of our transponders, or NMEA 2000 for supported transponders, provides a GPS data feed to other equipment.
 The same is true of the USB port on all Vesper Marine transponders.

-Or if you can use your Vesper Marine transponder's GPS to supply data to a plotter, radar and/or VHF radio too.
+You can use your Vesper Marine transponder's GPS to supply data to a plotter, radar and/or VHF radio using NMEA 0183 or NMEA 2000.
 As a result, you may find this allows you to eliminate one of those GPS antennas too.